ObsidianLabs/eos-studio-docs/source/eosio-fundamentals/resource.rst

 - NET for network bandwidth
 - RAM for data storage

-..

-  Since these three resources are all limited, the EOSIO network designed models to distribute them and ...

-CPU
+CPU -- Computation time
 ===========================================

-When an account calls any contract, it is calculated and consumes CPU.
+Any transaction posted to the blockchain network, either a token transfer or an execution of smart contract actions, needs to consume some CPU time to be properly processed and packed into blocks.
-A certain amount of EOS needs to be mortgaged in exchange for CPU usage rights.
+The total amount of CPU time is limited by the harware, so a certain amount of EOS needs to be *staked* in exchange for CPU usage rights.
 The network will prorate the CPU time that each account can use based on the total amount of CPUs collateralized on all accounts.
-This time Represents the total CPU length that can be used in 24 hours.
+This time represents the total CPU length that can be used in 24 hours.
-The more CPUs an account needs to use, the more it needs to

-Delegated EOS can be refunded.
+Staked EOS in exchange for CPU can be refunded if some computation time will not be used in the future.

+so that transactions tenically free.
 It takes 72 hours.

-NET
+NET -- Network bandwidth
 ===========================================

 NET's distribution mechanism is the same as the CPU, but also through the mortgage method.
 To allocate the use of network bandwidth.

-RAM
+RAM -- Memory usage
 ===========================================

 The total amount of storage space on the chain is limited,